 Recommendations

-When it comes to an inkjet printer selecting the right paper will make a tremendous difference in quality.
-Bond paper allows the ink wick into the paper much more than a premium paper.
 When the ink wicks into the paper it causes text to be fuzzy and colors to fade.
-Ink is too expensive to be printing it on bond paper.
-Rather than printing an inkjet in econo mode on bond paper all the time, a basic black and white laser printer could pay for itself with the savings.
+Ink is too expensive to be printing it on copy paper.
+Rather than printing an inkjet in econo mode on bond paper all the time, I’ve found a basic black and white laser printer could pay for itself with the savings.

 Printing high quality glossy photos requires better paper.
 For the best results a coated photo paper will prevent the ink from absorbing into the paper, such as these: